YoungSean/NIDS-Net/README.md

 ### Segmentation Datasets

 Please follow [CNOS](https://github.com/nv-nguyen/cnos?tab=readme-ov-file#2-datasets-and-model-weights) to download the datasets.
+Our code is based on [CNOS](https://github.com/nv-nguyen/cnos) and [SAM6D](https://github.com/JiehongLin/SAM-6D).

 We mainly use the template images from BlenderProc4BOP set due to its better performance.
 The dataest is used to generate template embeddings.
 Please find the template embeddings in this [link](https://utdallas.box.com/s/yw8oazutnp1ektcnzh3hm8u5vjtq7to7).
 So you can use these template embeddings to train the adapter.